rogers0/OpenLinkstation/README.md

 	0_get-ssh/get-ssh.sh <Linkstation IP> [Linkstation web login password]

 Step1, debootstrap to data partition (/dev/sda6 for one-disk version or /dev/md2 for RAID version).
+You can set debian distro, hostname, password in "lib/config".
 Run on Linkstation box:

+	vi lib/config
 	1_debootstrap/build_rootfs_with_buffalo-kernel.sh
 	reboot

 Step2, reboot into Debian system on data partition, then build the final rootfs on root partition.
-Please note the password for ssh login is just 'password'.
+Please note the password for ssh login is just 'password', if you didn't change it in previous step.
 After login, run on Linkstation box:

 	mount /dev/<root dev> /mnt
-	/linkstation/1_debootstrap/build_rootfs_with_buffalo-kernel.sh debian
+	linkstation/1_debootstrap/build_rootfs_with_buffalo-kernel.sh debian
 	reboot

 After a few minutes on booting, you should be able to log into your Linkstation with Debian installed.
 Clean up the stuff we don't need any more: